BinaryAlley/DatasetCrop/README.md

 ## Running the Application

-Dataset Crop was built using [Avalonia UI](https://avaloniaui.net/), so it is cross-platform and can be ran on Linux, Windows, macOS.
+Dataset Crop was built using [Avalonia UI](https://avaloniaui.net/), so it is cross-platform and can be run on Linux, Windows, macOS.
 The process varies slightly depending on the operating system.

 ### Linux, macOS